 This often results in an immediate inability to bear weight on that side.
 On the other hand, the early signs of an overuse type of injury like tendinosis are soreness and stiffness.
 Left untreated Achilles tendinosis can progress to cause significant discomfort whenever the foot is flexed down against resistance (eg. pressing down on the gas pedal to accelerate while driving).
 Also the two Achilles’ bursal sacs are prone to develop an inflammatory condition (bursitis) that is another form of chronic injury that can limit ones ability to wear certain types of shoes.

 EFFECTIVE TREATMENTS FOR ACHILLES TENDONITIS

 Recent research has shown that the most effective way to resolve injuries associated with the Achilles is to begin treatment early.
 For a suspected tear, this means to seek medical attention within twenty-four hours.
 Immobilization is usually recommended with surgical intervention and sometimes necessary.
 As the first signs of overuse injury (tendinosis or bursitis) are typically morning stiffness and minor discomfort in the back of the lower leg, it is recommended to avoid activities and shoes that aggravate the pain and to seek attention from a sports medicine provider if these symptoms persist for more than one week.

 Here at Certified Foot and Ankle Specialists, our team of doctors is trained to diagnose and institute state-of-the-art, effective treatments for Achilles tendinopathies.
 The modalities we employ are based on the best scientific evidence available.

-If you believe you have injured your Achilles, we are available at our multiple offices to help you heal and get you back doing what you enjoy as soon as possible.
+If you believe you have injured your Achilles and are suffering from Achilles Tendonitis, we are available at our multiple offices to help you heal and get you back doing what you enjoy as soon as possible.